• LAUNCH YOUR DREAM

 • Have plenty of photo cards and make sure they are cleaned and formatted.

-• Remember items like extension cords, lens cleaners, duct tape, reflectors and your tripod.
+• Remember items like extension cords, lens cleaners, duct tape, reflectors, and your tripod.

 There may be other items you can bring based on where you are going, so give it some thought.
-Think about what could go wrong at your venue, and prepare as best as possible It’s better to have it and not need it – than to need it and not have it.
+Think about what could go wrong at your venue, and prepare as best as possible.
+It’s better to have it and not need it than to need it and not have it.
 Right?

 2. Pack a bag of snacks

-And don’t forget to pack the mints.
+And don’t forget to pack some breath mints.

-3. Get there early
+3. Arrive early

 If you are late, the lead photographer may question your value or worry about your professionalism.
 The last thing you want to do is frustrate him or make him feel rushed.
 Find out what time the lead will get there, and then plan on arriving 10 minutes before him.
 Be there waiting with a smile and your excitement for the opportunity to help out.

-4. Review the game plan
+4. Review your game plan

 Spend a few minutes with the team confirming the flow of the day.
 If you have questions about equipment, get the answers.
 Confirm your shooting role at the wedding ceremony and reception.
-Little things like weather changes from sun to rain could have major impact on your shooting strategy.
+Little things like weather changes from sun to rain could have a major impact on your shooting strategy.

 Yes, write it down.
-Trying to keep all the details in your head will NOT work.
+Trying to keep all the details in your head will not work.

 5. Be present and invisible at the same time

-You are in an assistant role – You should be aware and available for the photographer and the family, without taking over.
-Make suggestions for interesting backgrounds or for shots they may have overlooked.
-Help the team with large group shots and keep the other guests at bay.
-Ask the lead photographer if it’s ok before handing out your own business card – especially if you are a photographer that also books weddings.
+You are in an assistant role.
+You should be aware and available for the photographer and the family, without taking over.
+Make suggestions for interesting backgrounds or for shots they may have been overlooked.

 6. Take shots that are non-traditional

-The lead photographer will most likely be in charge of getting the more traditional shots — so why not approach your role as a “documentary filmmaker”.
-Take guest action shots, behind the scenes stuff, non-traditional points of view and use other lenses for different effects.
+The lead photographer will most likely be in charge of getting the more traditional shots—so why not approach your role as a “documentary filmmaker.”
+Take guest action shots, behind-the-scenes stuff, non-traditional points of view, and use other lenses for different effects.

 7. Finish strong

-• Thank the lead photographer and the staff for the shooting experience
+• Thank the lead photographer and the staff for the shooting experience.

-• If appropriate, thank the venue location staff and family members you have met throughout the day
+• If appropriate, thank the venue location staff and family members you have met throughout the day.

-• Re-pack your bag with the same care and organization as you did before the event
+• Re-pack your bag with the same care and organization as you did before the event.

 8. Remember to follow-up